BioKIC/symbiota-docs/content/coll_manager/upload/links/_index.en.md

   9. If you would like to overwrite previously-uploaded associations with identical values of the "identifier" field, check the box labeled "Update records with matching 'identifiers' ".
   10. Click the Import Data button.

-#### "General Resource" Uploads
+#### Non-occurrence Resource Uploads

 | ![Example General Resource](/symbiota-docs/images/linkedresources_genetic.png) |
 |:--:|
 | Genetic Resources and Field Notes are two association types that can be bulk imported through the "General Resource" upload option.  |

-**General Resource:** a URL to an external resource (e.g., record in a non-Symbiota database, such as a repository for field notes) that provides information or extended data relating to the occurrence
+**Non-occurrence Resource:** a URL to an external resource that provides information or extended data relating to the occurrence, but is itself not an [occurrence](https://dwc.tdwg.org/terms/#occurrence).
+Examples include field notes, a compiled dataset, etc.

 A template for this upload type can be found [here](https://biokic.github.io/symbiota-docs/documents/GeneralResourceUploadTemplate.xlsx).